Resources for More Information: LGBTQ+ Individuals with Cancer

 The National LGBT Cancer Project is the United States' first Lesbian, Gay, Bisexual, and Transgender cancer survivor support and advocacy nonprofit organization.
 Our online support group community, Out With Cancer, is committed to improving the health of LGBT cancer survivors with peer-to-peer support, patient navigation, education, and advocacy.

 The goal of the National LGBT Health education center is to optimize quality, cost-effective health care for lesbian, gay, bisexual, and transgender (LGBT) people by providing educational programs, resources, and consultation to health care organizations.

 The Gay and Lesbian Medical Association: Cancer in Our Lives

-LGBT individuals are at greater risk for some cancers and less likely to access necessary and appropriate diagnostic and treatment resources.
-These presentations help to put a personal face on cancer in this community, confront the unique obstacles to care and look at the promising science emerging to prevent some cancers.
+LGBTQ+ individuals are at greater risk for some cancers and less likely to access necessary and appropriate diagnostic and treatment resources.
+These presentations help to put a personal face on cancer in this community, confront the unique obstacles to care, and look at the promising science emerging to prevent some cancers.

-Provides support services and education to the LGBT community including online support groups for LGBT persons coping with cancer.
+Provides support services and education to the LGBTQ+ community including online support groups for LGBTQ+ persons coping with cancer.